 Sovereign AI

-Govern a local model in 60 seconds See a signed receipt
+Govern a local model See a signed receipt

 The sovereignty gap